 We live in a day of all-consuming struggle with identity.
 Few are immune because one’s identity is the very arena the enemy is pulling out all the stops.

 If the father of lies can prevent you from knowing who you were created to be, he can accomplish a just-as-useful secondary achievement – that of robbing you of your birthright.

 He could not prevail over Jesus though he tried hard.
 He hasn’t employed any new tricks either.
 The more you embrace your design for redemptive living, the greater and sweeter each life-giving victory over his cursed hold.
 Do you know you are not the cursed one?
 Adam and Eve were not cursed.
 The curses pronounced in the Garden were on the serpent and on the land6.
 The enemy of your soul is not you or anyone else.
 Satan is.

 Benefit #3 – to improve relationships starts with acknowledging that being wounded in relationships need not become or remain the defining factors of your identity.
 The same is compelling truth for viewing others.
 God has provided redemption for spirit, soul, and body; it is ours to choose to learn how to live in it.

-Relationships abound, some of which will be highlighted in an upcoming blog post.
+Relationships abound.
 Understanding the redemptive gifts, initially and more fully, is a gift you give yourself – through which you may keep on giving.

 1 I Corinthians 12:12,27 │2 abused and abusers are not outside God’s power to heal and transform, nor are collective relationship issues common to people universal │3 I Corinthians 3:18 │4 a phrase that described unconvincing selling tactics to potential buyers │ 5 page 2 on the redemptive gifts checklists, ie. that portion’s battlefields to overcome │6 Genesis 3:14,17